dr0pdb/GSoC-2018-Work-Report/README.md

 ### Coding Phase I

 A lot of crucial features were implemented in this period.
-The highlight of this coding phase was the success implementation of the custom date and time pickers in the Orga app which allowed us to remove the use of observable fields in the models.
+The highlight of this coding phase was the success implementation of the custom **Date** and **Time** pickers in the *Orga app* which allowed us to remove the use of observable fields in the models.
 The other important ones are as follows:
 1. Server side integration of *Stripe Express checkout* for the event wizard.
 2. Addition of a schema defaulting decorator in order to fix the schema validation in the server.
-3. Addition of unit tests for the speakers module in the orga app.
+3. Addition of unit tests for the *speakers* module in the *Orga* app.
 4. Refactor of the Settings endpoint into Public, Non-Admin and Admin schemas.
+A lot of minor bugs such as *Internal server error* were solved along side the above mentioned features.

 | Custom date and time picker | Stripe Express checkout
 | --- | --- |